Itacitinib in Reducing the Incidence of Graft Versus Host Disease in Patients with Hematologic Cancers Undergoing Donor Stem Cell Transplant

 - Patients must meet the following criteria within 30 days prior to day 0 unless otherwise noted

-- Diagnosis of a hematological malignancy listed below: * Acute myelogenous leukemia (AML) in complete morphological remission (minimal residual disease [MRD] negative, based on International Working Group [IWG] criteria) * Acute lymphocytic leukemia (ALL) in complete morphological remission (MRD negative, based on IWG Criteria) * Myelodysplastic syndrome with less than 5% blasts in bone marrow * Non-Hodgkin’s lymphoma (NHL) or Hodgkin’s disease (HD) in 2nd or greater complete or partial remission
+- Diagnosis of a hematological malignancy listed below: * Acute myelogenous leukemia (AML) in complete morphological remission (based on International Working Group [IWG] criteria) * Acute lymphocytic leukemia (ALL) in complete morphological remission (minimal residual disease [MRD] negative, based on IWG Criteria) * Myelodysplastic syndrome with less than 5% blasts in bone marrow * Non-Hodgkin’s lymphoma (NHL) or Hodgkin’s disease (HD) in 2nd or greater complete or partial remission

 - Planned treatment is myeloablative or reduced intensity conditioning followed by T Cell–replete peripheral blood haploidentical donor transplantation

-- Available human leukocyte antigen (HLA)-haploidentical donor who meets the following criteria: * Blood-related family member who is either a sibling (full or half) or offspring ** Other donors will be excluded, including: parent, cousin, niece or nephew, aunt or uncle, and grandparent * HLA-haploidentical donor/recipient match by at least low-resolution typing per institutional standards * In the investigator’s opinion, is in general good health, and medically able to tolerate leukapheresis required for harvesting hematopoietic stem cell (HSC) * No active hepatitis * Negative for human T-cell lymphotropic virus (HTLV) and human immunodeficiency virus (HIV) * Not pregnant * Donor selection will be in compliance with Food and Drug Administration (FDA) guidelines as provided in 21 CFR 1271 for donor eligibility * Safety lead-in phase: for the first three patients, the donor must consent to a second product collection should it prove necessary
+- Available human leukocyte antigen (HLA)-haploidentical donor who meets the following criteria: * Blood-related family member who is either a sibling (full or half) or offspring, or parent - however, parent donors should not be used if another haploidentical donor is available ** Other donors will be excluded, including: cousin, niece or nephew, aunt or uncle, and grandparent * HLA-haploidentical donor/recipient match by at least low-resolution typing per institutional standards * In the investigator’s opinion, is in general good health, and medically able to tolerate leukapheresis required for harvesting hematopoietic stem cell (HSC) * No active hepatitis * Negative for human T-cell lymphotropic virus (HTLV) and human immunodeficiency virus (HIV) * Not pregnant * Donor selection will be in compliance with Food and Drug Administration (FDA) guidelines as provided in 21 CFR 1271 for donor eligibility * Safety lead-in phase: for the first three patients, the donor must consent to a second product collection should it prove necessary

 - Eastern Cooperative Oncology Group (ECOG) performance status =< 2